USAA vs. State Farm: Which is Better?

 USAA vs. State Farm: Discounts

-Both companies offer competitive discount programs, though the structure differs.
-USAA leans heavily into military-specific savings and loyalty rewards, while State Farm's larger agent network supports a broader range of bundling and multi-policy discounts.
+Both companies have strong discount programs, but the structure differs.
+USAA's discounts center on military-specific savings and loyalty rewards.
+State Farm's larger agent network supports a broader range of bundling and multi-policy discounts.

 USAA vs. State Farm: Discounts Comparison

-USAA's SafePilot telematics program offers up to 30% off for safe driving behavior and is available in most states.
-State Farm's Drive Safe & Save program works similarly and is widely available.
-The most meaningful USAA-exclusive discounts are the military garaging discount (for vehicles stored on base) and the vehicle storage discount for deployed members who aren't driving.
+USAA's SafePilot program cuts premiums up to 30% for safe driving and is available in most states.
+State Farm's Drive Safe & Save works similarly and is also widely available.
+The two discounts unique to USAA are the military garaging discount for vehicles stored on base and the vehicle storage discount for deployed members who aren't driving.

 Safe Driver